ajaycheenath/abs/README.md

 #### Version 0.2 (2015)

 There was a long product idea laundry list, and the technology was slowing down everything.
-The product code base was becoming a monolith and messy, even for a small change, it was taking hell lot of time.
+The product code base was becoming a monolith and messy, even for a small change, it was taking a lot time.

 Re-writing everything to new tech stack? huh almost impossible as so much functionality & code already in place